firezone/firezone/docs/docs/deploy/reverse-proxies/README.md

 to function as a simple template which you can customize further to suit your needs.

-If you have a working configuration for a different reverse-proxy or a different version of an existing one we appreciate any [contribution](https://github.com/firezone/firezone/) to expand the examples for the community.
+If you have a working configuration for a different reverse proxy or a different version of an existing one we appreciate any [contribution](https://github.com/firezone/firezone/) to expand the examples for the community.